 Happy Earth Day!
-On this day, it’s important to acknowledge all that our planet, in its healthy form, does for us.
+On this day, it’s important to acknowledge all that our planet, in its healthy form, makes possible.
 Whether it’s casting to that rising brown trout, watching acres of blitzing stripers, or just seeing wildlife in its natural state, a healthy and functioning planet provides so much–not to mention, you know, providing the basic functions that make our lives possible.
 Yet, through our many human activities, we have harmed our planet and the ecosystems that we enjoy so much.
-Climate change, plastic pollution, overfishing, are just some of the many examples that show how human activity significantly harms our planet.
+Climate change, pollution, overfishing, and habitat destruction are just some of the many examples that show how human activity significantly harms our planet.
 But even amid these examples of our degrading planet, it is important to celebrate the beauty and life our planet provides in order to restore and conserve it for future generations.

 Granted, the scale at which Earth is changing can be daunting and seem only reversible at the highest levels of government or through international efforts.
-Individually, however, you can do a lot to lessen your negative impacts on the planet: you can kick plastic, minimize your carbon footprint, get involved in local restoration efforts, buy local, or support environmentally-responsible initiatives and policies–just to name a few.
-But you can also support these fly fishing related companies and organizations that are doing their part to restore and conserve our planet!
+Individually, however, you can do a lot to lessen some of the negative impacts affecting the planet: you can kick plastic, minimize your carbon footprint, get involved in local restoration efforts, buy local, or support environmentally-responsible initiatives and policies–just to name a few.
+Additionally, you can also support these fly fishing related companies that are doing great work when it comes to restoring and conserving our planet!

-- Patagonia has been a constant and loud voice for environmental activism and corporate responsibility.
-Patagonia’s 1% For the Planet program, which devotes 1% of Patagonia’s sales for the preservation and restoration of the natural environment, has donated $89 million in cash to grassroots environmental projects.
-Another foundation of Patagonia’s corporate model, is reducing their impact on the planet, such as by using recycled materials in its products.
-Also, Patagonia shares its environmentally conscious beliefs through its award-winning films like Damnation (2014) and Artifishal (2019)–both of which speak to the beauty and wild, natural species that free-flowing rivers bring.
+- Patagonia has been a constant and powerful voice for environmental activism and corporate responsibility.
+Patagonia’s 1% for the Planet program, which devotes 1% of Patagonia’s sales for the preservation and restoration of the natural environment, has donated more than $89 million to grassroots environmental projects.
+Another foundation of Patagonia’s corporate model is reducing their impact on the planet, such as by using recycled materials in its products.
+Also, Patagonia shares its environmentally conscious beliefs and spreads significant awareness through its award-winning films like Damnation (2014) and Artifishal (2019), both of which speak to the beauty and wild, natural species that free-flowing rivers bring, and Public Trust (2020).

 - Fishpond is based out of Denver and is the first fly fishing company to become a certified B Corporation, ensuring high standards of corporate environmental responsibility.
-“From climate change, endangered species, and environmental protection for the special places threatened, we must use the Fishpond brand as a force for good, writes Fishpond.
+“From climate change, endangered species, and environmental protection for the special places threatened, we must use the Fishpond brand as a force for good.”
 An example of Fishpond’s unmatched devotion to improving the planet is their Cyclepond fabric, which is made from recycled commercial fishing nets and used in many Fishpond products.
 In addition, Fishpond is a founding partner of Science on the Fly, an organization that “harnesses the enthusiasm, geographic reach, and conservation ethic of the fly fishing community to strategically increase the number of rivers globally that are subjects of long-term studies of water quality and watershed health.”

-- RepYourWater is a unique apparel company, focussed on bringing quality gear to anglers and outdoorsman.
-RepYourWater places conservation high atop its list of corporate goals by donating 3% of all sales to its conservation partners, which include: various Trout Unlimited chapters, Bonefish and Tarpon Trust, Wild Steelhead Coalition, Backcountry Hunters and Anglers, and the Theodore Roosevelt Conservation Partnership, to name a few.
+- RepYourWater is a unique apparel company focused on bringing quality gear to anglers and outdoorsman and women.
+RepYourWater places conservation high atop its list of corporate goals by donating 3% of all sales to its conservation partners, which include: various Trout Unlimited chapters, Bonefish and Tarpon Trust, Wild Steelhead Coalition, Backcountry Hunters and Anglers, and Sportsmen for the Boundary Waters. to name a few.
 As of January 2021, RepYourWater has donated more than $295,000 to its conservation partners.
 If you haven’t heard of RepYourWater, check out their Fish.Explore.Conserve collection and, hopefully, support their conservation partners!

 The threats facing our planet are substantial and increasing.
 The growing demand for rare metals will require mining, climate change continues to disrupt our planet’s ecological functions, and waterways are still fractured and polluted.
 Fish populations are incredibly susceptible to these effects: increasing temperatures or changing water chemistry can make a stream inhabitable to native species; dams have contributed to the precipitous global decline of anadromous salmon and steelhead; by 2050 ocean plastic will outweigh all the ocean’s fish; and marine resources will be strained to feed an ever-growing population.
 The good news is that, today, it is easier than ever to understand the threats and discover collaborative and innovative solutions to those challenges.
-Connecting with local organizations, signing petitions, and being an environmentally conscious consumer are just a few of the ways that you can help, but they make a difference.
+Connecting with local organizations, contacting your elected officials, and being an environmentally conscious consumer are just a few of the ways that you can help–and they do in fact make a difference.
 So, today on Earth Day, think about how you can make a difference to help the planet and your local ecosystems.